 The benefits of regifting

 Forget what you’ve heard; we’re here to tell you that regifting’s good for the planet, and there’s no shame in your regifting game.
-When done right, it’s one of the most mindful ways you can give a great gift and show you give a sh*t about the planet.
+When done right, it’s one of the most mindful ways you can give a great gift.
 Regifting keeps your unwanted gift in circulation, preventing waste from ending up in landfills and saving the valuable resources it took to make it.

 Regifting is often framed as tacky, but it makes a lot of sense from an economic and environmental standpoint.
 Just because a gift isn’t brand new doesn’t mean its value is diminished.
 Here are some key things to remember when you’re sustainably passing on a mis-gifted item.